mmmaaatttttt/mathgoespop/source/posts/2015-11-24-Extra-Innings-World-Series.markdown

   </tr>
 </table>

 In this case, there's an even larger difference.
 Of the League Championship Series with no extra innings games, roughly 16% (5/31) lasted seven games.
 But if the series had extra innings games, that percentage more than doubles, to more than 34% (10/29).
-In this case, even though the numbers are small, the difference is enough to qualify as statistically significant.
+But even though the difference is even more pronounced, it's not enough to make the result statistically significant.

-Combine these two sets together, and here's what we get:
+But here's where things get a little weird.
+Combine these two sets together, and we get a cumulative table with data from all relevant World Series and League Championship series:

 <table class="table table-bordered table-hover table-centered">
   <tr>